 Music 205: Music, Technology, and Culture

-Music 301: Music History I
+Music 301: Understanding Music in the West

-Music 302: Music History II
+Music 302: Ethics and American Popular Music

 Music 309: Opera Seminar